-The atypical spinal nerves go past the thoracic wall and partially or completely provide the other regions.
+The atypical spinal nerves go past the thoracic wall and partially or completely supply the other regions

 Typical Intercostal Nerve Course And Relationships

-(b) Muscular branches: All these are small tender branches from the nerve, which provide intercostal muscles and serratus posterior and superior.
+(b) Muscular branches: All these are small tender branches from the nerve, which supply intercostal muscles and serratus posterior and superior.

 (c) Collateral branch: It appears in the posterior part of the intercostal space near the angle of the rib and runs in the lower part of the space along the upper border of the rib below in exactly the same neurovascular plane.
-It provides intercostal muscles, parietal pleura, and periosteum of the rib.
+It supplies intercostal muscles, parietal pleura, and periosteum of the rib.

 (d) Lateral cutaneous branch: It appears in the posterior part of the intercostal space near the angle of the rib and accompanies the key nerve for some distance, then pierces the muscles of the lateral thoracic wall along the midaxillary line.
-It divides into anterior and posterior branches to provide the skin on the lateral thoracic wall.
+It divides into anterior and posterior branches to supplies the skin on the lateral thoracic wall.

 (e) Anterior cutaneous branch: It’s the terminal branch of the nerve, which comes on the side of the sternum.
-It splits into medial and lateral branches and provides the skin on the very front of the thoracic wall.
+It splits into medial and lateral branches and supplies the skin on the very front of the thoracic wall.

-( b) 2Nd intercostal nerve: Its lateral cutaneous branch is named intercostobrachial nerve.
+- Second intercostal nerve: Its lateral cutaneous branch is named intercostobrachial nerve.
 It lessons around the axilla and joins the medial cutaneous branch of the arm.
-The intercostobrachial nerve provides the skin of the floor of the axilla and upper part of the medial side of the arm.
+The intercostobrachial nerve supplies the skin of the floor of the axilla and upper part of the medial side of the arm.
 In coronary arterial disease, the cardiac pain is attributed along this nerve to the medial side of the arm.

-( c) Seventh to eleventh intercostal nerves: These nerves leave the corresponding intercostal spaces to goes into the abdominal wall; for this reason they’re termed thoraco ¬ abdominal nerves.
-These nerves provide intercostal muscles of the corresponding intercostal spaces.
-Furthermore they provide:.
+- Seventh to eleventh intercostal nerves: These nerves leave the corresponding intercostal spaces to goes into the abdominal wall; for this reason they’re termed thoraco ¬ abdominal nerves.
+These nerves supplies intercostal muscles of the corresponding intercostal spaces.

 Annoyance of intercostal nerves caused by the diseases of thoracic vertebrae generates intense pain that is sent around the trunk along the cutaneous distribution of the affected nerve.
 It’s referred to as root pain or girdle pain.